February 12, 2019

 Driving the discussion further, the AI vendors explained how their technology capabilities enable businesses to enhance their customer experience, optimise processes and operations as well as improve security in a highly data intensive environment.
 The discussion focused on how businesses are taking precautionary measures in their own digital transformation journey.

 Everyone generally agreed that by going digital, the banking and insurance companies would require clear articulated strategy, funding, talent, agile ways of working and an internal culture that is willing to take risks in order to transform their businesses.
-As for the Oil & Gas industry, there is a need to optimise operational performance that would significantly reduce costs and minimise risks throughout the transformation process.
+As for the Energy industry, there is a need to optimise operational performance that would significantly reduce costs and minimise risks throughout the transformation process.

 It is clear that to drive transformation; an organisation would require a thorough enhancement to the business’ organisational efficiency and increase the speed of delivery to its customers.
 Opinsta, one of the UK companies, showcased their capabilities in countering operational challenges.
 The company specialises in amplifying an organisation’s operational potential, in essence, by putting routine business processes into an automated and digitised mode.